sunnypilot/sunnypilot/sunnypilot/common/README.md

 The `ParamWatcher` class provides a cross-platform solution for monitoring file system changes, specifically targeting the parameter files used in Openpilot.
 The implementation leverages the `ctypes` library to interface directly with operating system kernels, bypassing higher-level abstractions for maximum performance.

 ### Linux Implementation (`_run_linux`)
-The Linux implementation interacts directly with the kernel's `inotify` subsystem (Linux man-pages, n.d.-c).
+The Linux implementation interacts directly with the kernel's `inotify` subsystem (Linux man-pages, 2025 -c).

 *   **Library Loading**: `libc = ctypes.CDLL('libc.so.6')` loads the standard C library to access system calls.
 *   **Initialization**: `inotify_init()` is called to create a new inotify instance, returning a file descriptor.